-Mysterium is one of those Asmodee Digital games on Steam.
+Mysterium is one of Asmodee Digital’s games on Steam.
 That means top-production levels: great graphics and interface, guaranteeing smooth and immersive gameplay.

-All that is true for Mysterium.
+All this is true for Mysterium.
 It’s fully ported, together with both expansions (available as paid DLC).
 There are even promo cards you can earn in-game.

-The online play, on the other hand, is magnificent.
+Online play, on the other hand, is magnificent.
 There is a small, yet active community, so getting into a game is no trouble.
-The interface works great: your visions and other players’ visions are quickly reachable, you can give each other hints by clicking on the cards, chat, and so on.
+The interface works great: your visions and other players’ visions are quickly reachable, and you can give each other hints by clicking on the cards, chatting, and so on.
 It’s not like sitting behind the same table, but it’s the next best thing.

 The ghost, of course, is muted.
 This works even better as in real life, as he’s completely unable to give out any unwanted clues.

 The Digital Edition of Mysterium is worth every penny, especially since it’s ridiculously cheap, especially if you wait for a sale.
 It’s great for trying out the game before you buy the physical version.
 But even if you don’t, it’s still a strong game on its own.